chrisbarrett/spacemacs-layers/cb-scala/extensions/scala-yasnippet/README.md

 # scala-yasnippet

-Helper functions for scala snippets.
+A collection of snippets for Scala, as well as helper functions for them.